 Florida State Veterans' Homes Program

-The Robert Jenkins, Jr. Assisted Living/Domiciliary Home is a 149-bed Assisted Living Facility (ALF) that provides a special combination of housing, personalized supportive services, and incidental medical care to eligible veterans.
+The Robert Jenkins, Jr. Assisted Living/Domiciliary Home is a 149-bed Assisted Living Facility in Lake City that provides a special combination of housing, personalized supportive services, and incidental medical care to eligible veterans.
 Domiciliary care is provided to veterans discharged under honorable conditions.
-Veterans admitted must be residents of Florida for one year prior to admission and be in need of ALF care.
+Veterans admitted must be residents of Florida for one year prior to admission.
+The cost of care is determined based on income. .

 Veterans' Nursing Homes of Florida

 The state of Florida operates 7 Veterans' nursing homes throughout the state.
 Basic admission requirements for all veterans' nursing homes in Florida include an honorable discharge, Florida residency for one year prior to admission, and certification of need of nursing home care by a VA physician.